AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/define-a-data-view/quick-start-define-a-data-view.md

 ### Define index type and default range

 The data view is targeted to include Streams and Assets of a common index property type.
-Often in AVEVA Data Hub, data is indexed by its timestamp property (of type "DateTime").
+Often in CONNECT data services, data is indexed by its timestamp property (of type "DateTime").
 In certain cases, data may instead be indexed by a numeric value such as depth.
 Data views supports all index type codes allowed by the Sequential Data Store with the exception of TimeSpan.
 If not specified, the default `.IndexTypeCode` is "DateTime".
 Compound index types are not supported.

 Default values may be defined for the start index, end index, and/or interval used when data view data is queried.